guillermooo/sublime-undocs/source/reference/commands.rst

  	Switch to the next view.

  **next_view_in_stack**
- 	Switch to the view that was active most recently.
+ 	Switch to the most recently active view.

  **previous_view_in_stack**
  	Switch to the view that was active before the view that was active most recently.
 I don't think this is very clear.

  **select_all**
- 	Select the whole view contents.
+ 	Select the view's content.

  **split_selection_into_lines**
  	Unsurprisingly, it splits the selection into lines.